 In this instance, the campaign has generated a good open rate but very low on clicks and hence will not generate the web traffic the brand intends from the audience.
 In this case, the antidote will be to have a better offer for the campaign and some good design work need to be done on the HTML to make it more attractive and engaging to the subscribers.
 But as such this campaign was a bit of a dud!

 We now clearly see that if we adjust our mindsets to look at other metrics for engagement we quickly see a change in the business goals we are aiming for!

 Now, on the other hand, there are some brands within the BFSI industry that have an objective to just keep their audience engaged via weekly/monthly newsletters and I think here the opens will a fair metric to measure your campaign success.

-With the reasons stated above I would strongly vouch for considering the other metrics for Engagement rather than just Open Rates if you are a Marketer.
-This is essential for a brand which depends on conversions , orders or the growth of your customer base.
-A slight increase in reaching out to your rest of the users via Batch and Blast will add a significant amount to your ROI as well, as that means you are reaching out to a wider audience.
+With the reasons stated above, I would strongly vouch for considering the other metrics for Engagement rather than just Open Rates if you are a Marketer.
+This is essential for a brand that depends on conversions, orders, or the growth of your customer base.
+A slight increase in reaching out to the rest of the users via Batch and Blast will add a significant amount to your ROI as well, as that means you are reaching out to a wider audience.